jjvanzon/Circular-Language-Spec/constructs-drafts/locking.md

 - A process writing to data doesn’t care about it staying consistent.
 A process reading data cares about data staying consistent.

 So it is a process reading data, that is supposed to impose a lock.
-At what points does a proces want data to stay consistent.
+At what points might a proces want data to stay consistent.
 For instance when writing it to output.
 But it is a writer’s responsibility to determine at what points data is not consistent.
 My, this is a hard issue.
 It’s not clear to me yet, and I think that the rest of the world also has problems with it.
 My gut feeling just says, that there HAS to be a solution, that doesn’t require any thought of a programmer and doesn’t cause any locking *problems*.